 Born in Lublin in 1961, Świetlicki is a poet, crime writer and musician who has published thirteen poetry collections, and writes most of the lyrics for two rock bands he regularly performs with.
 He co-edited (with Marcin Baran and Marcin Sendecki) the poetry anthology Długie pożegnanie.
 Tribute to Raymond Chandler (The Long Goodbye.
 Tribute to Raymond Chandler).
 He has received several major awards, including the 1996 Kościelski Foundation Prize, the Silesius Wroclaw Poetic Award (2012) and the Lublin Poetical Stone Award (2014), for lifetime achievement.

 Elżbieta Wójcik-Leese writes with/in English, Polish and Danish.
 Her translation of Nothing More, by Krystyna Miłobędzka, was shortlisted for the 2015 Popescu European Poetry Translation Prize.
 She translated Salt Monody, poems by Marzanna Kielar, and co-edited Carnivorous Boy Carnivorous Bird: Poetry from Poland, both published by Zephyr Press and available on this website.
 She co-curates “Transreading” courses on transnational and hybrid poetries for the Poetry School in London.
-Her multilingual Thirst in Three Directions is forthcoming in 2022.
 She lives in Copenhagen.

 Night truck driver